 With faculty advisor approval, graduate students will be issued lab/office keys and card swipe access to the Food Science Building.
-Key requests are submitted through the College's online Key Request System by contacting our department's Access Coordinators: Kimberly Ripka or Bob Lumley-Sapanski.
+Key requests are submitted through the College's online Key Request System by contacting our department's Access Coordinators: Peter Hanchar or Thomas Dimick.
 All key requests require faculty approval.
-Please e-mail the name, PSU ID #, e-mail address and the keys needed to either Kim or Bob where they will enter the request into the online Key Request System.
+Please complete the key request form available on the department's intranet and submit to either Peter or Tom where they will enter the request into the online Key Request System.
 After a key request has been approved by the College, an e-mail will be sent to the requestor and the Access Coordinator indicating the keys are ready to be picked up from 116 Ag.
 Admin.
 NOTE: Keys will be held for pick-up in 116 Ag.
 Admin. for 14 days.
 If keys are not picked up in 14 days, the keys will be returned to inventory and the requestor must go through the process of requesting keys again.
 As a reminder, there is no charge for key deposits or lost/stolen keys.